lamhq/tech-notes/pages/devops/aws/app-integration/sqs/queue-types/fifo.md

 # FIFO queues

 ## Overview

 Order is strictly preserved.
 First-In-First-Out Delivery.

 No message duplication.
 Exactly-Once Processing.
 A message is delivered once and remains available until a consumer processes and deletes

 Support message groups that allow multiple ordered message groups within a single queue.

+Queue name must end with the `.fifo` suffix.

 Throughput:
 - **300** messages/sec/API.